The course designers believe that you are probably comfortable with mathematics. Therefore, this unit begins with an equation:

 English has become the dominant language for technical communication worldwide.
-However, English is not the native language of a significant percentage of technical readers.
-Therefore, prefer simple words over complex words.
-Avoid using arcane, obsolete, or overly-complex English words; sesquipedalian and rare words repel most readers.
+However, a significant percentage of technical readers are more comfortable in languages other than English.
+Therefore, prefer simple words over complex words; avoid obsolete or overly-complex English words.
+Sesquipedalian and rare words repel some readers.

 Cultural neutrality and idioms

 Keep your writing culturally neutral.
 Do not require readers to understand the intricacies of NASCAR, cricket, or sumo in order to understand how a piece of software works.
 For example, the following sentence—packed with baseball metaphors as American as apple pie—might puzzle some Parisian readers:

 If Frambus 5.0 was a solid single, Frambus 6.0 is a stand-up double.

 Idioms are phrases whose overall meaning differs from the literal meaning of the individual words in that phrase.
 For example, the following phrases are idioms:

 - a piece of cake

 - Bob's your uncle

 Cake?
 Bob?
 Most readers from the United States recognize the first idiom; most British readers recognize the second idiom.
 If you are writing strictly for a British audience, then Bob's your uncle can be fine.
 However, if you are writing for an international audience, then replace that idiom with this task is done.